 What is driving this trend?

-The LendingTree study shows that Black Americans in each of the nation’s largest metros own a disproportionately small share of homes relative to their population.
+As this study shows, Black people in each of the nation’s 50 largest metros own a disproportionately small share of homes relative to their population.

-There are many reasons why this might be the case.
-For example, according to the latest Census Bureau estimates, the median household income for those who identify as Black is $45,870.
-That’s almost $30,000 less than the $74,912 median income for white households.
-Black Americans also:
+There are many potential reasons why.
+For example, according to the latest U.S. Census Bureau estimates, the median household income for those who identify as Black is $48,297.
+That’s almost $30,000 less than the $77,999 median income for white households.

-Further, the legacies of historical policies meant to disenfranchise Black homebuyers, like “redlining,” have had a long-lasting impact that still contributes to the disproportionately low homeownership rates among Black Americans today.
+Further, the legacies of historical policies meant to disenfranchise Black homebuyers, like “redlining,” have had a long-lasting impact that still contributes to the disproportionately low homeownership rates among Black people today.

-With that said, it’s important to note that while these examples can shed some light on why homeownership rates are relatively low for Black Americans, they’re not all the reasons why a person who identifies as Black may struggle to become a homeowner.
-And, ultimately, a wide variety of socioeconomic factors continue to drive this unfortunate trend.
+That said, it’s important to note that while these examples can shed some light on why homeownership rates are relatively low for Black people, they’re not all the reasons why a person who identifies as Black may struggle to become a homeowner.
+And, ultimately, various socioeconomic factors continue to drive this unfortunate trend.

 Tips for Black homebuyers

 Despite this outlook, owning a home isn’t an impossible dream for all Black Americans.
-Here are three tips that could help make the homebuying process a bit easier.
+Here are three tips that could help make the homebuying process easier.

 - Shop around for a mortgage.
-Though the average rate for a 30-year, fixed mortgage is currently the highest since early 2019, homeowners can still potentially secure a relatively low rate by shopping around for a mortgage.
-By comparing offers from different lenders, homebuyers may get a more competitive rate that makes buying a home more affordable.
+While mortgage rates have come down in recent months, they remain relatively high.
+But homeowners can still potentially secure a relatively low rate by shopping around for a mortgage.
+By comparing offers from different lenders, homebuyers may get a more competitive rate that makes buying more affordable.

 - Know your rights.
 It’s illegal to deny someone a mortgage or refuse to sell them a house based on their race.
 If you believe that your rights have been violated during the homebuying process, you can file a complaint with the U.S. Department of Housing and Urban Development (HUD) or with various local housing and human rights commissions.

 - Consider different types of mortgages.
 One of the reasons homeownership rates tend to be disproportionately low among Black homeowners is that Black households often earn smaller incomes.
-Fortunately, there are many low-income mortgage loans for which Black homebuyers may qualify.
-By taking advantage of these types of loans, it‘s often easier to get approved for a mortgage and, as a result, easier to buy a home.
+But there are many low-income mortgage loans for which Black homebuyers may qualify.
+By taking advantage of these types of loans, it‘s often easier to get approved for a mortgage and, as a result, buy a home.

 The further this difference is from zero, the more disproportionate the number of Black homeowners in an area is.
 A positive difference would indicate that Black homeowners own a disproportionately large share of homes.
 In contrast, a negative difference indicates that Black homeowners own a disproportionately small percentage of homes.